attivio/searchui/README.md

 ## Overview
 The Attivio **Search UI** is an application built on top of Attivio’s Search UI Toolkit, or **SUIT**.
 The SUIT library is available in a [separate repository](https://github.com/attivio/suit) and via NPM (see below for details).

-The Attivio Search UI allows you to search across and view the data in the index of your Attivio, Elasticsearch or SOLR installation.
+The Attivio Search UI allows you to search across and view the data in the index of your Attivio, Elasticsearch or Solr installation.
 You can customize it to suit your needs and can also use it as the basis for creating your own, brand-new search application.

 ## Project Organization
 The Attivio Search UI is a web application written in JavaScript and based on the React project.
 It runs in the user’s browser.
 This component is in the [**frontend**](https://github.com/attivio/searchui/tree/master/frontend) directory of this repository and consists of application-level code for searching the index, including the definitions of the pages in the application and the logic of how they're connected.